Fedalto/ideas/README.md

 From open windows, I should be able to:

-* `Jump to Path` The ability to jump to a location from anywhere in the system.
-You have a path in your clipboard and want to open it.
 * `Share Window` share an open program with another machine.
 * `Mute Audio`